Noel-Lawrence-2004/Image-Processing-RL-Agent/README.md

 ---

 ### Agent Improvements
-- The agent could be improved by trying other algorithms such as TD3 or any other continuous policy agents.
 - Better balance between detection count and confidence improvement.
 - Penalize overly aggressive changes that hurt visual quality.
 - Hyperparameter tuning for better learning.